Community » Applications » Horde

 If you want to use HTTPS connections, consider forcing users to HTTPS in the Horde configuration.
 This will force cookies to be sent over secure connections only and helps to prevent sidejacking.

 If PHP sessions are set to use the files save_handler, then these files should be secured properly.
-Sites can increase security by setting the PHP setting session.save_path to a directory that is only readable and writable by the web server process.
+Sites can increase security by configuring the PHP setting session.save_path to a directory that is only readable and writable by the web server process.

 Sites with a large user base should consider setting the session.entropy_file and session.entropy_length to appropriate values.